 - Woh Lamhe 2006 *****

 The linking music samples attached here tell you some essential names behind the music in Hindi movies, like Lata Mangehskar, Udit Narayan, Sonu Nigam, Lucky Ali, Shreya Goshal and Rahat Fateh Ali Khan.

-It is good to mention that all the Bollywood movies reviewed in Indivue have been seen through Western eyeglasses.
+It is good to mention that all the Indian movies reviewed in Indivue have been seen through Western eyeglasses.
 That way much of the movie experience is based on translated English subtitles made by somebody else.
 This might also explain why some masterpieces in Hindi cinema do not ring the bell of the Finnish viewer.
 And it goes vice versa as well, of course.

 It might be very interesting for an Indian to see, what do the Western people like in Bollywood.

 Find the Bollywood movies and their reviews here: